 Form new habits and a new identity using small steps

 Your identity is not going to change just because you’ve snapped your fingers, but recognising which identity you’re working towards is the first of many tiny steps towards becoming the person you want to be.

 These tiny steps are simply habits which accumulate over time.

-Deciding the type of person you want to become is the first hurdle; The second is to prove it to yourself with small wins, which is detailed further in this article.
+Deciding the type of person you want to become is the first hurdle; The second is to take small steps towards that version of yourself by creating new healthy eating habits.